brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/post-4.md

 ---

 Social engineering: the hack that requires no knowledge of code.
 Despite its relative simplicity the risks associated with social engineering are just as serious as the numerous hacks that have populated recent headlines.
-For everyday citizens awareness of social engineering scams and the methods they use that prey on weaknesses in human behavior should be at an all time high.
-Everyone is a target and you should be vigilantly aware of anyone asking for personal or private information.
+For everyday citizen's awareness of social engineering scams and the methods they use that prey on weaknesses in human behaviour should be at an all-time high.
+Everyone is a target, and you should be vigilantly aware of anyone asking for personal or private information.